-Chances are, you have at one point come across with South Bay Board Co.
+Chances are, you have at one point come across South Bay Board Co.
 They are very hard to miss.
 You will see them on the displays of local surf shops.
-You have probably seen a fellow rider smashing the waves with it.
-Or, their name must’ve appeared when you looked for selections of softboards.
+You have probably seen a fellow rider smashing it in the waves riding one.
+Or their name must’ve appeared when you looked for selections of softboards.

-After all, that is what they are popular for – softboards and foamboards.
-Not that they don’t have other boards than these two, but they are what South Bay Board Co. is synonymous to.
-You may also consider it as one of the best surfboards for beginners.
+After all, that is what they are popular for – mini mals, softboards, longboards and foamboards.
+Not that they don’t have other boards than these two, but they are what South Bay Board Co. is synonymous with.
+You may also consider it one of the best surfboards for beginners.

 |Entry Level Sof Top Surfboards||7′ Ruccus||8′ Verve||8’8″ Heritage|